-The Low Voltage Directive (LVD) aims at ensuring the electrical safety in all electronics with an input or output voltage above a certain level.
-In short, the Low Voltage Directive is applicable to all devices that can be plugged into the power socket.
-As such, the Low Voltage Directive can be applied both to consumer electronics and AC adapters.
+The Low Voltage Directive (LVD) aims to ensure the safety of electrical and electronic products with an input or output voltage within a certain range.
+Generally speaking, the Low Voltage Directive applies to devices and their power supply units that can be plugged into the power socket.
+Hence, it covers both consumer electronics and AC adapters.

-In this guide, we explain what EU electronics importers must know about LVD related safety standards, CE marking, testing requirements, documentation, and much more.
+In this guide, we explain what importers and manufacturers must know concerning the directive’s safety standards, labelling, documentation, and other requirements.

 - Product Requirements Lists

 - Lab Testing